Best Solar Panel Warranty Guide for Installers for 2026

 Here are some common reasons:

-Vandalism: Damage caused by vandalism or malicious acts typically falls outside the warranty coverage.
-This includes any intentional damage inflicted on the solar panels.
+Vandalism or Theft: Damage caused by vandalism or malicious acts typically falls outside the warranty coverage.
+This includes any intentional damage and solar panel theft.

 Solar Panel Warranty Costs